Programme

 Deepen Your Understanding

-Studying the essential notions and fundamental texts of Buddhism allows us to:
+Learning the fundamental texts of Buddhism enables you to:

-- Acquire knowledge that changes our vision of ourselves and our environment;
+• Acquire an understanding that changes the way we see ourselves and our environment;

-- Give a direction to our meditation and our daily life;
+• Give a direction to our meditation and daily life;

-- Know what to cultivate and what to give up in order to progress on the path.
+• Know what needs to be cultivated and abandoned in order to progress on the path.

 Registration